OpenINF/docker-fisher/doc/glossary.md

 <sup>To be clear, `/etc/` may contain executable scripts, such as the command
 scripts commonly called by `init` to start and shut down the system and start daemon processes.
-"Executable binary" in this context refers to direct machine code or pseudocode not in a human-readable format, such as native ELF executables.</sup>
+"Executable binary" in this context refers to direct machine code or pseudocode not in a human-readable format, such as native ELF

-It is recommended that files be stored in subdirectories of `/etc/` rather than directly in `/etc/`.
+executables.</sup>

 <br />

 _Requirements_

-No binaries may be located under `/etc/`.
+No binaries may be located under `/etc/`.[^3.7]

 The following directories, or symbolic links to directories are required in `/etc/`: